 For the purposes of this section, we will only be considering VAT compliance for non-EU companies trading in the European Union.
 EU VAT requirements can be complex, and this piece is not intended to be comprehensive, and instead just outlines basic requirements in some situations.

-A non-EU company that imports and/or sells taxable supplies in the EU needs to be registered for VAT purposes may need to appoint a fiscal representative in each of the countries they are trading with, who will deal with filing obligations and may be jointly liable for VAT payments of the company.
+A non-EU company that imports and/or sells taxable supplies in the EU may need to be registered for VAT purposes, and may need to appoint a fiscal representative in each of the countries they are trading with, the fiscal representative may deal with filing obligations and may be jointly liable for VAT payments of the company.
 Appointing a fiscal representative is not mandatory in all countries – Netherlands, Germany, UK and Czech Republic, among others, have waived this requirement.

 This makes VAT registration an administrative and cost burden for a non-EU company.
 Many non-EU companies opt for working with an agency in Europe or establishing their own subsidiary for easier VAT compliance, among other reasons.

 If a foreign company has a permanent establishment, whether registered as a branch or not and trades with European Union clients, it must register for VAT.
 Generally, exemption thresholds for small businesses do not apply to foreign companies.

 The foreign company with PE will need to charge VAT on its domestic sales of goods and provision of services and will pay VAT on their domestic purchases.
 The company would need to prepare and file a VAT return with both their taxable purchases (input VAT) and their taxable sales (output VAT).
 The difference between input VAT and output VAT will need to be remitted to the relevant tax authority (if positive) or will be refunded to the company (if negative).
 VAT reporting periods vary across countries – monthly or quarterly being the most common.
 For companies with irregular trading, countries such as France require reporting on an activity basis, and others a single annual return.